Tighter Asymptotic Key Rates for Intensity-Correlated Decoy-State QKD via Nonlinear Programming: Introduction

 In this paper we propose an alternative solution to the choice of the reference points for calculation of the asymptotic key rate for QKD implementations with intensity correlations: we solve the original problems with non-linearized CS-constraints to obtain a candidate solutions $\vec{\mathcal{S}}$ with the interior-point smooth non-linear solver IPOPT \cite{waechter2006}.
 While these candidate solutions are not guaranteed to be optimal, they often are.
 In order to obtain true lower bounds for the key rate we linearize the problem using these reference points, as before.

 This new approach has two advantages.
 First, optimality can be certified in certain cases.
 If both optimisation rounds return the same result, it means the problem with non-linearized CS constraints was solved correctly and the resulting choice of the linearization points as well as the key rate is optimal.
-Second, even in cases where the first optimization does not successfully find the optimal solution, the method produces linearization points that outperform the canonical linearization points chosen according to the channel model.
-This is especially true in cases where the channel model does not faithfully reflect the actual quantum channel, such as in some of the current studies using this technique to explore properties of real experimental devices \cite{Trefilov2025}.
+Second, even in cases where the first optimization does not successfully find the optimal solution, the method produces linearization points that outperform the canonical linearization points chosen according to the channel model {}{(see Fig. \ref{fig:canonical vs IPOPT} for comparison to results reported in \cite{Zapatero2021})}.
+This is especially true in cases where the channel model does not faithfully reflect the actual quantum channel, such as in some of the current studies using this technique to explore properties of real experimental devices \cite{Trefilov2025} {}{(see Fig. \ref{fig:Trefilov} for comparison)}.

 The remainder of the paper is organized as follows.
 In section \ref{sec:TechnicalIntro} we review the decoy state methods for PRWCP sources with correlated intensities and discuss different intensity correlation models introduced in the literature.
 In section \ref{sec:simulations} we apply our new method to re-derive key rates from data reported in recent publications \cite{Zapatero2021,Trefilov2025} using our new method.
 Thus, we demonstrate that our method can both achieve substantially better key rates and certify the achieved key rates are optimal in some cases.